cloud-bulldozer/browbeat/visualization/README.rst

-# OpenStack Browbeat Kibna visualization
+# OpenStack Browbeat Kibana visualization
 -----------------------------------------
 To import these Visualizations, you need Kibana 4.1 or greater.